-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

 and this tensed situation could have grave repercussions for the affectees,

-a psychiatrist at Special Education Department Ms Sundus told APP.She also gave example of a student Naila Rind Sindh University, who could not face this menace and alledgly comitted sucide.
+a psychiatrist at Special Education Department Ms Sundus told APP.She also gave example of a student Naila Rind Sindh University, who could not face this menace and allegedly committed suicide.

-The psychiatrist also stressed to creat more awareness among internet
+The psychiatrist also stressed to create more awareness among internet

-users and said relevent institutions must establish environment of trust so that such cases be refered with full confidence and desired results be achived.
+users and said relevant institutions must establish environment of trust so that such cases be referred with full confidence and desired results be achieved.

 A senior official at National Response Center for Cyber Crime